Table of Contents

 -

-aesthetically or functionally reproducing a material of animal origin
+Aesthetically or functionally reproducing a material of animal origin

 Then we should also consider synthetic leather or faux fur – it’s often just plastic, as we know.